Holiday Rental Gladstone Tasmania

 * Outdoor Entertainment area with gas BBQ

-* Off Street Parking for up to 3 Cars
+* Off Street Parking for up to 3 Cars.
+Room for a boat or caravan in the back yard.

 **Please Note: